 No two interviews are the same, but we do have some basic dos and don’ts for finding your dream Internet marketing job at Blue Corona:

-Do be honest about your salary expectations; don’t be afraid to tell us what makes you unique (Some of our employees are champion pianists, members of hand bell choirs, volunteer firefighters, and wannabe white girl rappers.
-I’ll give you two guesses to guess which one is me, and the second guess doesn’t count.)
+- Do be honest about your salary expectations; don’t be afraid to tell us what makes you unique (Some of our employees are champion pianists, members of hand bell choirs, watercolor artists, and karaoke stars.)

-Do be confident and genuine in your responses; don’t sound like you’ve rehearsed what you’re going to say (We’re marketers, not actresses.
-Except for Deb Maselka.
-She’s both.).
+- Do be confident and genuine in your responses; don’t sound like you’ve rehearsed what you’re going to say (We’re marketers, not actresses.).

 - Do send us a thank you note; don’t call us excessively to ask if we’ve made a decision yet.

 - Do reapply if you don’t get the job the first time; don’t randomly show up at our office if you don’t have an interview (Yes, it’s happened.).

 If you think you’ve got what it takes to help our company and our clients succeed, send us an application today or check out our careers page to see our current job postings, benefits of working for Blue Corona, and more about the application process.